 How does one pull the entire look together and come up with a color palette that signifies luxuriousness?
 Choosing the right background color is a crucial component in designing your website or ad.
 You can make it blend away and use it as negative space or add a design that makes your background a statement.

 With so many different options, it can be difficult to choose ones for your next design.
-What colors are best for luxury brands?
+Your final choices may reflect back to your original color palette or be options that let you stand out from the competition.
+What colors are typically best for luxury brands?

 Gold is a common choice to show off a bit of upscale attitude.
 You can add it in the accents on a website, place it on product packaging or use it for text.
 The key with utilizing gold is placing it on a dark background so it pops.

 Once considered the height of luxury, people still desire gold.
 Adding a bit of the hue to your design shows you understand its value.

 If you want to add a softer touch to a design, go for a rose-gold hue.
 You can add some sparkle while still maintaining the high-quality look gold brings.

 Combine gold with black for a regal look.
 Use it on dark red for a pop of elegance.
 Gold is a color often associated with Rolex watches.
 It also works well in a color gradient.

 Regency Specialties uses a gold logo to draw attention to their brand image, performing upscale dermatology and plastic surgery procedures.
 They use gold for their primary call to action (CTA) button and a slightly lighter gold or gradient for their other CTAs.
 The video background works nicely with the luxury colors and gold detailing.

 Purple is a color that lends a touch of elegance to any design.
 It works well as a background color or for your buttons.
 There are many different shades of the luxury color.
 You should probably stay away from lilac as it has more of a fresh, youthful feel.